 The first life on Earth consisted of simple cells that may have evolved about 3.8 billion years ago, with bacteria evolving shortly after[3b].
 Photosynthesising bacteria began producing oxygen about 2.5 billion years ago.
 This changed the atmosphere, and poisoned almost all life that had evolved before.

 Eukaryotic cells evolved over 1.5 billion years ago, and divided into three groups - the ancestors of plants, fungi, and animals - within a few hundred million years.
 There have been at least five mass extinction events since then.
-The latest occurred about 65 million years ago, and wiped out 76% of species, including the different species of dinosaurs.
+The latest occurred about 65 million years ago, and wiped out 76% of species, including most of the different species of dinosaurs.

 Australopithecus evolved about 4 million years ago.
 These were the first hominids to create stone tools.
 Homo neanderthalensis, Neanderthals, evolved about 400,000 years ago, and died out about 30,000 years ago, and Homo sapiens, human beings, evolved about 200,000 years ago.